Erdogan visits Albania on his first trip abroad in 2022 - ExBulletin

 Nikoll Chupi, a 57-year-old resident, also said he was pleased with the Turkish government’s contributions.

-We are extremely happy with the Turkish government and Erdogan’s contributions…As a family, we are beyond grateful, Chupi said.
+We are extremely satisfied with the contributions of the Turkish government and Erdogan…As a family, we are beyond grateful, said Chupi.

 Calling the new neighborhood fantastic, resident Mark Thanaj also said he was happy and thanked Erdoan for his support.